underscoreio/essential-scala/src/pages/intro/expressions.md

 <div class="solution">
 It's a value of type `Any` with value `2001`.

-This is similar to the previous exercise -- the difference is the type of the result.
+This is similar to the previous exercise---the difference is the type of the result.
 We saw earlier that the type is the *upper bound* of the positive and negative arms of the expression. `"alien"` and `2001` are completely different types - their closest common ancestor is `Any`, which is the grand supertype of all Scala types.

 This is an important observation: types are determined at compile time, before the program is run.
 The compiler doesn't know which of `1` and `2` is greater before running the program, so it can only make a best guess at the type of the result of the conditional. `Any` is as close as it can get in this program, whereas in the previous exercise it can get all the way down to `String`.